-Existing specialist accommodation for the elderly and disabled shall be protected unless it can be demonstrated that there is insufficient demand for that type of accommodation.
+Proposals that result in the loss of existing specialist accommodation for the elderly and disabled will not be supported unless it can be demonstrated that there is insufficient demand for that type of accommodation.
 To achieve this it will be necessary for an independent assessment to demonstrate that the premises are unviable in their current business use, or for the premises to be marketed actively for 12 months without a sale at reasonable value.